F5ChannelSE/f5channel-demos/source/class1/module3/module.rst

 Task – Declarative - Create VS, Pool and Members using AS3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**WARNING - This section is still under construction and will not work as documented.**

 #.
 From VScode explorer click on ``declarative.yaml`` to examine the playbook